Willie D

-William James Dennis is an American rapper, best known as a member of the Houston rap group the Geto Boys, alongside Scarface and Bushwick Bill.
-He maintains and regularly uploads to his YouTube channel, posting social commentary videos.
-As of July 2021, his channel WillieDLive has accumulated over 200 million video views.
+William James Dennis (born November 1, 1966) is an American rapper from Houston, Texas.
+He emerged as a member of the hip hop group Geto Boys, which he formed in 1986 alongside fellow Houston rappers Scarface and Bushwick Bill.
+He signed with the regionally-based label Rap-A-Lot Records to release his albums Controversy (1989) and I'm Goin' Out Lika Soldier (1992), the latter of which entered the Billboard 200.

+As an online broadcaster, he has been outspoken on political and social issues in Houston.
+His YouTube channel, created in 2011, has gained one million subscribers as of 2024.

 Early life

 Willie took up boxing at the age of 11.
 In 1985, he became the Golden Gloves Champion for the State of Texas.
 Rather than become a professional boxer, he decided to become a rap music MC.
-He attended Forest Brook High School but in 1986, two months prior to his scheduled graduation, he was expelled for fighting.
+He attended Forest Brook High School but in 1984, two months prior to his scheduled graduation, he was expelled for fighting.
 He never returned to school.

 Career

 His reputation reached J Prince, founder of Rap-A-Lot Records.
 At the time Prince was looking to revamp the Geto Boys and knew that Willie D would be a key factor in the group's success.
 Once Willie D was on board, Scarface was added to complete the group.